1NCE-GmbH/blueprint-zephyr/nce_coap_demo/README.md

 1NCE Zephyr CoAP Demo allows customers to establish a secure communication with 1NCE endpoints via CoAPs after receiving DTLS credentials from Device Authenticator using the SDK.
 It can also send compressed payload using the Energy Saver feature.

+For `Thingy:91`, the LED colors convey different statuses:

+- `RED` indicates that the device is currently connecting
+- `BLUE` signifies that a network connection has been established
+- `GREEN` means that a message has been successfully sent to 1NCE OS.

 ## Secure Communication with DTLS using 1NCE SDK

 By default, the demo uses 1NCE SDK to send a CoAP GET request to 1NCE OS Device Authenticator.
 The response is then processed by the SDK and the credentials are used to connect to 1NCE endpoint via CoAP with DTLS.